r-fukutoku/CS_Data_Visualization/index.md

 ## Conclusion
 From this analysis with three different types of visualizations, I conclude that the movies' population, vote average, and vote count share very similar trends over 140 years.
+Although the number of movies published are very different in 1881 and 2020, it was surprising that the trends appear in all two-decade span.

 ## References